Privacy policy

 Scope of the processing of personal data

-The scope and type of collection, processing and use of your data depends on how you use our website and what personal data you provide, e.g. via a contact form.
-We only process our users’ personal data to the extent necessary to provide a functional website and our content and services.
-The processing of our users’ personal data only takes place regularly with the user’s consent.
-An exception applies in cases where prior consent cannot be obtained for factual reasons and the processing of the data is permitted by law.
+The scope and nature of the collection, processing, and use of your data depend on how you use our site and what personal data you provide, for example, via a contact form.
+We generally process our users’ personal data only to the extent necessary to provide a fully functional website, as well as our content and services.
+The processing of our users’ personal data generally takes place only with the user’s consent.
+An exception applies in cases where obtaining prior consent is not possible for practical reasons and the processing of the data is permitted by law.

 Legal basis for the processing of personal data